How much of a picky eater is your child? Should you be worried? Take this picky eating test to find out!

 In other cultures, such as Indian, children are often consistently exposed to spicy foods while in-utero and through breast milk.
 In this case, they may tolerate and even prefer these strong seasonings.

 How to help The Typical Eater continue to eat well: Eat together as a family and cook together too.
-Avoid labeling food bad or forcing your child to try anything that they aren’t feeling.
-Your child is eating well, keep up more of what you’re already doing, but always be on the lookout for signs of increasing pickiness
+Avoid labeling food as bad or forcing your child to try anything that they don’t want to.
+Your child is eating well, keep up more of what you’re already doing, but always be on the lookout for signs of increasing pickiness.

 Type #2: The Average Picky Eater (3-5 points)

 If you scored in this range, then your child is most likely an average picky eater, showing some strong preferences and possibly ignoring a food group.
-Most children go through a picky eating stage between 1 and 5 years old and naturally grow out of it as long they are given a variety of foods.
-Making special meals for the average picky eater can cause eating to snowball into extreme picky eating.
+Most children go through a picky eating stage between 1 and 5 years old and naturally grow out of it as long they are given a variety of foods and maintain a mealtime routine.

 The average picky eater knows what they like and what they don’t.
 They usually have about 20-30 foods in their diet, but aren’t overly particular about brands or styles of food they enjoy.
 They also don’t have a total freak out if a different food is on their plate, but will often ignore it.